opengisch/QField-docs/documentation/reference/qfieldcloud/architecture.en.md

 Warning!
 Deprecated, might be removed at any time.

 The default location for User uploaded files.
-It should be never used.
+It should **never** be used.

 ## Job Queue